 With the dollars raised through this new fund, we will be able to respond quickly to other community partners as they learn more about how this pandemic is affecting them and how we can be of assistance.
 This fund will focus on the following areas: food support, healthcare, emergency housing and homelessness, senior care, Richland County School District One, and other child and family services organizations.

-The JLC is creating an application for non-profits to complete requesting COVID-19 Response funds, and it will soon be posted here.
-The JLC’s Board of Directors will review all funding requests and make granting decisions.
-The JLC will distribute 100% of the funds raised to our community partners.
+The JLC has created an application for non-profits to request a grant from our COVID-19 response funds.
+The JLC’s Board of Directors will review all grant requests and make granting decisions.
+Applications are due on Wednesday, July 15 by 5:00 p.m. to firstname.lastname@example.org.
+Decisions will be communicated to grantees by the end of July.
+The JLC will distribute 100% of funds raised to our community partners!

 We invite anyone who feels so moved to donate to the fund.
-Click here to donate!
+Donate today!

 Is there a grant limit?